 - hair dryer

-I needed someone taking shorter trips with less to teach me.
-Enter Francine Jay, better known as Miss Minimalist.
+Francine Jay, better known as Miss Minimalist knows how to travel with less.
 I am reading her book The Joy of Less, A Minimalist Living Guide: How to Declutter, Organize, and Simplify Your Life and it’s smart and gentle.
-Francine has always been a voice of reason, so I thought her blog would be a good starting place.
 After reading her Extreme Light Travel routine though, my little backpack is starting to look like a little much.
 Maybe I’ll lose the black flats and blazer and wear the sweater. (baby steps)

 On this trip, I’ll…